UGLY FREAKIN WALLS IN YOUR HOUSE

 Gettin’ Her Done

 Corners were a problem.
 I have a corner finishing knife, but using it on a bumpy finish creates ripples in the corner.
 You then have to bring your flat knife in afterwards close to the corner to smooth out said imperfections.
-When this was completed, Phase IV was complete.
+When this was done, Phase IV was complete.

 The Dreaded Sanding Phase

 I set up my large commercial vacuum cleaner to run while I was sanding.
-I wore a painters filtering mask with twin filter discs.
+I wore a painters face mask with twin filter discs.
 A large clear face shield will protect your eyes without fogging up like goggles do.